SAP-samples/ui5-flexibility-easy-key-user-adaptation/chapters/1.0-prepare-setup/README.md

 ### 1. Download ABAP Development Tools (ADT)

-Download and install the latest ABAP Development Tools (ADT) by following the steps in this link: [https://developers.sap.com/tutorials/abap-install-adt.html](https://developers.sap.com/tutorials/abap-install-adt.html)
+Download and install the **latest** ABAP Development Tools (ADT) by following the steps in this link: [https://developers.sap.com/tutorials/abap-install-adt.html](https://developers.sap.com/tutorials/abap-install-adt.html)

+> [!IMPORTANT]
+> Make sure you download the latest Eclipse and ADT version

 ### 2. Connect your SAP BTP, ABAP environment with your ABAP Development Tools